Last Updated: 8/21/23 | August 21, 2023

 There are three types of trains: the fast business-class Talgo, regular long-distance trains, and regional electrics.
 Budget travelers should opt for regular trains for most trips.
 Regional electrics, sometimes called “elektrichka” or “elektropoyezd,” are generally slow and will be of limited use.
 In recent years, Kazakhstan has been upgrading many long-distance trains to the modern Talgo-class wagons, though the classic Soviet-style railcars are still found on regional routes.

-My suggestion is to use this site as a reference to find train timetables and to purchase long-distance train tickets that are more likely to be sold out.
-You can use the helpful site Real Russia for international train ticket purchases (especially for traveling from Moscow to Central Asia).
+My suggestion is to use this site as a reference to find train timetables and to purchase long-distance train tickets that are more likely to be sold out (especially for summer weekend trains).

-Then go to a train station or train ticket office in the city, as some have kiosk machines that you can try.
+You can also try going to a train station or train ticket office in the city, as some have automated ticket machines.
 Another option is to write your destination and date on a piece of paper and present it to a ticket agent at a station or train office for help.

 Once you have your ticket, the most important things to know are the date and time of departure, and wagon number.
 Check the posted signs in the station to find which platform number your train is on and walk toward that wagon — the conductor will check your ID and ticket and help you board.

 Traveling by train is much safer and enjoyable than by bus, and an incredible value for the long distances traveled.
-A standard overnight train ticket from Karaganda to Almaty will be about $9 USD for platzkar and $14 for kupe.
-By comparison, the business-class Talgo on the same route costs $25 in a four-berth kupe, but it does reduce travel time by six hours (and has much cleaner bathrooms!).
+A standard overnight train ticket from Karaganda to Almaty will be about $14 USD for platzkar and $20 USD for kupe.
+By comparison, the business-class Talgo on the same route costs $34 USD in a four-berth kupe, but it does reduce travel time by five hours (and has much cleaner bathrooms!).
 A night train provides double value, serving as both bed and transport; they are cooler and more comfortable in the summer travel season too!

-Hotel rooms in the city centers of Nur-Sultan and Almaty range from $30 to $50 per night with breakfast.
-Full apartments ($25/night) or shared guest rooms ($10/night) can be booked on Airbnb.
+Hotel rooms in the city centers of Astana and Almaty range from $30–$50 per night with breakfast.
+Full apartments ($25 USD/night) or shared guest rooms ($10 USD/night) can be booked on Airbnb.

 Essential Kazakhstan Travel Hacks